 Honors & Awards

-- Included in a list of "Super Lawyers" by New York Super Lawyers and Law & Politics Magazine (2010)
+- Named to "Super Lawyers" by New York Super Lawyers and Law & Politics Magazine (2010)